The Seventh Brother: Plot summary

 The morning after, Miss Magpie, the nosy leader of the forest, is very scared of the news and tells her friend, Birdie, and the whole forest about it.
 Most of the forest is scared of Tiny at first, but when they see that he isn't vicious, the animals are relieved.
-The sole exception for this rule is Miss Magpie, who is still heavily convinced that he is a monster (mainly due to the fact that Tiny is a dog, a domesticated animal bred to hunt and kill animals and believing that he will do the same to them as soon as he is fully grown).
+The sole exception for this rule is Miss Magpie, who is still heavily convinced that he is a monster.
 When Tiny smells the scent of his owners and hears Angie calling for him, he runs up the hill to the road where he first met the bunnies.
-But when he arrives, he is too late, and thinks that his owners don't want him anymore (luckily, his new family is able to turn his frown upside down).
-Miss Magpie hires a fox named Mr. Fox to try and intimidate the rabbits, but Tiny teaches them to growl at him, which scares Mr. Fox and sends him running.
+But when he arrives, he is too late, and thinks that his owners don't want him anymore; luckily, his new family is able to "turn his frown upside down".
+Miss Magpie hires a predatory red fox named Mr. Fox to hunt the rabbits, but Tiny teaches them to growl at him, which scares Mr. Fox and sends him running.
 Human poachers arrive in the forest to try and kill the bunnies, but the puppy teaches the rabbits to howl while hiding in their home, which send the poachers running.

-Later that night, a flood reaches the bunnies' home.
+Later that night, a flood reaches the rabbits' home.
 J.C. and his father stay in their hole trying to dig their way out while the other rabbits climb up a branch, but Cody is caught in the raging waters and Tiny jumps in.
-The puppy saves Cody, and the rabbits hop onto dry land, but J.C. and their dad are still in their hole trying to dig through as the water rises.
-Tiny senses them and digs a hole where they escape.
-Their father applauds Tiny, saying he is proud for him to be their son.
+The puppy saves Cody, and the rabbits hop onto dry land, but J.C. and their dad are still in their hole trying to digging.
+Tiny saves them and is accepted by the parents.